-- vKeys(1)=Empty
+vKeys(1)=Empty

-- vKeys(2)=Empty
+vKeys(2)=Empty

-- The query that is returned from ArgumentsForBusinessObject is
+The query that is returned from ArgumentsForBusines-sObject is and the colArgs possessing the fieldname FirstName and the value ("David").
+ExecuteQuery merges the arguments with the sql statement as before and returns the value.

-SELECT FROM Person ORDER BY LastName, First-Name, Unique_ID WHERE ?>?
+SELECT \ FROM Person ORDER BY LastName, First-Name, Unique\ID WHERE ?>?